finalwebsites/backup4wp/README.md

 ## Update notes

+*5th January 2024*
+Inside the function get_db_conn_vals() there was a check for the existens of enviroment variabels.
+This old check worked only with some "rare" configurations.
+The check is replaced and the phpdotenv class is used to read the .env file from a website.

 *18th March 2023*
 In this version we replaced the Sendgrid email option with [MailerSend](https://www.mailersend.com?ref=lol81qb1dqe0).
 Sendgrid changed their offer and the free option with 12.000 monthly emails isn't available anymore (for new accounts).
 In place of the Sendgrid API, you can use the Mailersend API.
 They offer a free version with 12.000 emails per month and many other options, Sendgrid doesn't offer.
 If you still prefer Sendgrid, you can still use Backup4WP while using the SMTP email option.